Judges Deny Request to Remove California Prisoners Amid Outbreak

 She added, “Those circumstances, as is undisputed, present potentially grave risks to members of the Plaintiff classes, as well as to correctional staff and the communities in which they reside, as a result of the COVID-19 pandemic and its impact on the delivery of medical and mental health care in the state prisons.
 It is undisputed that the delivery of care, to date, remains below constitutional minima.”

+Though reported infection numbers remain low, Bien said he fears the possibility of massive outbreaks at prisons in New York, Georgia and Louisiana.
+As of Sunday, 13 prisoners and 45 staff have the virus.

+“We all know the real numbers because of lack of testing is much, much higher,” he said.

 The inmates can still plead their case before a single judge from either of the district courts that handled the original overcrowding lawsuits from 1990 and 2001.
-A federal judge could order the CDCR to take additional steps short of release, and if that proves insufficient, the inmates may request the convening of yet another three-judge panel.
+A federal judge could order the CDCR to take additional steps short of release, and if that proves insufficient, the inmates may request to reconvene the panel.